jaegertracing/documentation/content/docs/next-release/features.md

 ### Deep Dependency Graph

-Also known as "Transitive Dependency Graph", where a chain `A -> B -> C` means that there is a transitive dependency of `A` on `C`.
+Also known as "Transitive Dependency Graph", where a chain `A -> B -> C` means that `A` has a transitive dependency on `C`.
 A single graph requires a "focal" service (shown in pink) and only displays the paths passing through that service.
 Typically, this type of graph does not represent the full architecture of the system, unless there is a service that is connected to everything, e.g. an API gateway, and it is selected as a focal service.

 The node granularity of this graph can be changed between services and service endpoints.
 In the latter mode, different endpoints in the same service will be displayed as separate nodes, e.g. `A::op1` and `A::op2`.